 Shannon Graham has played many parts throughout her life: classical violist, jazz saxophonist, experimental composer, pop singer, and chamber-jazz concert presenter.
 Throughout her career she aims to continue blurring the lines between musical genres and what is considered art and entertainment.
 She believes that good music can connect people by provoking empathy, insight, and catharsis.

-She has been contributing her compositional voice to Toronto’s creative music and new music communities for several years.
+Shannon has been contributing her compositional voice to Toronto’s creative music and new music communities for several years.
 Her music, influenced by a background of training in both jazz and classical music (as well as a life-long love of pop music), has been performed in the Spectrum Music series, and commissioned by Toronto musicians from both communities.
-Shannon served as musical director for Atom Egoyan’s new film “Guest of Honour” (2019, in production) and her piece “The Puppetmaster” plays an important role in the story.
+Shannon served as musical director for Atom Egoyan’s 2019 film “Guest of Honour” and her piece “The Puppetmaster” plays an important role in the story.

 Shannon was one of the original members of Spectrum Music- a composers collective that provides a concert-hall home to Toronto’s chamber-jazz scene.
 With a sound unlike any other concert series, Spectrum’s mix of classical, jazz, pop, and world music has propelled them into their 8th year of programming this adventurous and meaningful new Canadian music.
 Shannon served as Managing Artistic Director from 2016-2018.

 In 2013 she released a debut record of original music.
 “Shannon Graham and The Storytellers” features a ten person chamber-jazz ensemble performing wacky and whimsical programmatic music.
 She performed with The Storytellers throughout Toronto, most notably at The Music Gallery, Hart House Great Hall, and The Rex.
 Her CD launch performance at Gallery 345 was selected as one of that year’s TDJ special projects.
 Later that year, she was awarded a professional development grant from the Canada Council for the Arts to study composition with Roger Bergs.